Nyandwi/deep_learning_with_tensorflow/Readme.md

-# Deep Learning with TensorFlow
+# Deep Learning with TensorFlow and Keras
 ****************

 ***Techniques, tools, best practices and everything you need to learn/build effective Deep Learning Systems with TensorFlow for Computer Vision and Natural Language Processing!***